Ravija5/WebSecurity/ClientSide/BrowserTerminology.md

 ## Attributes for cookies
 1. HttpOnly - allow/deny JS scripts to access cookie (can't use document.cookie)
 2. Secure - can only send over TLS connections (https)
 3. SameSite
     3.1 If same site, then cookies are always sent
     3.2 For cross site:
         3.1 Strict  - Browser will only sent cookie in 1st party context (i.e. url matches the first party site).
         3.2 Lax - Browser will send the cookie when top level navigations occurs from third party pages (i.e. clicking on a link in third party leading ot first party)
         3.3 None - Browser sends cookie when requesting a resource on the third party site.

 ## CSP (Content Security Policy)
 Enforces loading of resources on a page from trusted location.
-Effective against XSS
+Effective against XSS.